valora-inc/wallet/WALLET.md

 - Hermes
 - and more ;)

+If you're using an Android simulator and the device / app is not showing up, navigate to settings (gear icon in the bottom left) and ensure the Android SDK location points to your $ANDROID_HOME environment variable.

 ### App Profiling

 Run `yarn run react-devtools`.
 It should automatically connect to the running app, and includes a profiler (second tab).
 Start recording with the profiler, use the app, and then stop recording.